How much water should I drink to stay hydrated?

 Milk isn’t at the top of everyone’s list for keeping hydrated if anything you would presume milk wouldn’t hydrate you, but this isn’t the case.
 In addition to calcium and vitamin D, milk contains protein to keep you fuelled on even the hottest of days.

-Fruit juice contains about 85 per cent water, which makes it super hydrating (just make sure you’re picking 100 per cent fruit juice).
-The vitamins within natural fruits are also healthy.
+Fruit juice contains about 85 per cent water content, which makes it super hydrating (just make sure you’re picking 100 per cent fruit juice).
+The vitamins within fresh fruits are also healthy.
 Be mindful of the sugar content, though, as juices can be packed with added sugars, which can inhibit hydration.

 The electrolytes, in sports drinks, can make hydration more effective.
 Sports drinks also taste better than water, so they’re easier to drink quickly for those who force themselves to hydrate or who need quick hydration, like athletes.

 These drinks are just some of the best drinks to keep you hydrated throughout the day.
 We also take a lot of fluids from fruit and vegetables that we eat including watermelon.
-Every time you eat watermelon, you’re retaining 92 per cent of the liquid you’re eating.
+Every time you eat watermelon, you’re retaining 92 per cent of the water intake you’re eating.

 The following list contains some of the worst drinks to have if you are dehydrated.